The challenge is to interpret in a new way—in a novel way—one of the most recognized symbols in the world.

 —Alex Swart (in The Hollywood Reporter),

-creator of seven Oscar® posters, arguably a record for an individual artist/designer.
+creator of six Oscar® posters, arguably a record for an individual artist/designer.

 TO CELEBRATE ITS 80th ANNIVERSARY, AMPAS asked SwârtAd to include key art from all its Oscar winners in one commemorative poster; but we thought it was time to break out of the grid utilized for our previous Best Picture posters.
 This curvilinear design emerged from Alex Swart's concept sketch.
 For that opportunity and all the others, we'd like to thank the Academy.

 FRATERNAL TWINS—O-S-C-A-R casts contrails of Awards history in this Best Picture poster (left).
 For its sibling—the official Academy Awards® poster (right)—and related outdoor graphics, SwârtAd turned the vertical bands gold.

 We want Beethoven.

 With that empowering creative brief from Academy executive Ric Robertson, AMPAS clearly didn’t want a minimalist design for their official poster.
 But what visual elements could be analogous to the master’s music?
 Beethoven’s dramatically orchestrated 9th Symphony inspired the blue Oscar profiles cascading in the background.
 His 5th opens with four unforgettable notes, which suggests the descending 2-0-0-1 motif in the foreground of our design.